ELDER: Enhancing Lifelong Model Editing with Mixture-of-LoRA: Proposed Methods

-Our proposed ELDER incorporates multiple mixture-of-LoRA modules, which adaptively allocate LoRAs to successive edits and establish a continuous and smooth connection between data and adapters.
-Moreover, an auxiliary training loss is specially designed for lifelong model editing to assist the model in aligning LoRA allocations with input semantics.
-During inference, these LoRA allocations help to identify task inputs that do not require editing via a simple yet effective deferral mechanism.
+Our proposed ELDER establishes a continuous and smooth connection between data and adapters.
+It contains multiple mixture-of-LoRA modules, which adaptively allocate LoRAs to each successive edit.
+Moreover, an auxiliary training loss is specially designed for lifelong model editing to assist the model in aligning LoRA allocations with the input knowledge.
+During inference, these LoRA allocations help to identify task inputs that do not require editing via a novel deferral mechanism tailored for the lifelong editing task.
 Such inputs are processed using the original LLM, thereby preserving the model's performance on general tasks.